 K1 CO1 Understanding the fundamental and history of Information Security, its legal and professional issues.
 K2 CO2 Aware of Intrusion Detection tools and Biometric controls in market. К3 CO3 Capable to handle sensitive real time security technologies and establishing VPNs K4 CO4 Students are able to implement information security projects and its technical aspects.
+K5 CO5 Analyze Software vulnerabilities and security solutions to reduce the risk of exploitation

-Introduction to Information Security: Introduction-The history of information security- what is security? - Components of an information system-The security systems development life cycle.
+Introduction to Information Security: Introduction-The history of information security-what is security? - Components of an information system-The security systems development life cycle.
 The need for security: Threats-Attacks.